This post may contain affiliate links. Please read our disclosure.

 Smartwatches can be a great tool to help people living with diabetes keep a healthy lifestyle.

-These devices can help you manage your diet, heart rate, calorie intake, and even your blood oxygen.
-Becoming aware of these measures can help those with diabetes manage their blood glucose level.
+These devices can help you manage your diet, heart rate, calorie intake, and even your stress levels.

-Smartwatches cannot currently monitor blood glucose levels directly, but you can link external CGM (continuous glucose monitoring) systems to your smartwatch to get blood sugar readings on your watch.
+Smartwatches cannot currently monitor blood glucose levels directly, and the FDA has warned against using watches or rings that claim to be able to measure blood sugar.
+However, you can link external CGM (continuous glucose monitoring) systems to your smartwatch to get blood sugar readings.

 Smartwatch review